 If startups want not only to survive but to thrive, they need to look for creative, cost-effective solutions to shorten the engineer recruiting process.
 For some, this could mean adding another hiring manager to the payroll.
 But again, that would only solve the sourcing issue.
 Hands down, the best, most sustainable and cost effective response is outside help.

-At Terminal, we offer startups an efficient service to create world-class technical teams through remote operations — a complete solution that delivers push-button recruiting, operations, workspace development, human resources, and professional learning and development programs so that you can innovate faster.
+Terminal offers startups an efficient service to create world-class technical teams through remote operations — a complete solution that delivers push-button recruiting, operations, workspace development, human resources, and professional learning and development programs so that you can innovate and scale faster.
 Learn more here.